ACF Zapotlanejo

-ACF Zapotlanejo is a Mexican football club that plays in the Liga Premier – Serie A. It is based in the city of Zapotlanejo.
+ACF Zapotlanejo is a professional Mexican football club that plays in the Premier A, the intermediate branch of the Liga Premier de México, the third tier of Mexican football.
+It is based in Zapotlanejo, Jalisco.

 History

-In 2021, Acatlán F.C., then a member team of the Liga TDP, moved to Zapotlanejo because the city had better infrastructure conditions than its hometown of Acatlán de Juárez.
-In 2024, the team was promoted to the Liga Premier – Serie A, the third tier of Mexican football.
+In 2021, Acatlán, then a member team of the Liga TDP, was moved to Zapotlanejo because the city had better infrastructure conditions than its hometown of Acatlán, Jalisco.
+In 2024, the team was promoted to the Liga Premier – Serie A, the third division level of Mexican football.

-In the 2024–25 season, Acatlán F.C. left Zapotlanejo due to the local stadium being damaged by a rainstorm, attempting to establish alternative projects in Tepatitlán and Arandas although none of them achieved their objective.
+In the 2024–25 season, Acatlán F.C. left Zapotlanejo due to the local stadium being damaged by a severe rainstorm, attempting to establish alternative projects in Tepatitlán and then Arandas, although none of them achieved their objective.

 Following the failure of the projects in Arandas and Tepatitlán, it was announced on June 27, 2025, that the team would return to Zapotlanejo starting with the 2025–26 season.
 However, in order to seek greater identification with the town, on July 31, 2025 it was decided to dissolve Acatlán F.C. and use the club's license to found a new club called ACF Zapotlanejo.